tzxiang/awesome-semantic-understanding-for-aerial-scene/README.md

 - [**2017CVPR**] Multi-scale FCN with Cascaded Instance Aware Segmentation for Arbitrary Oriented Word Spotting in the Wild

+- [2017CVPR] EAST: An Efficient and Accurate Scene Text Detector

 - [**2016CVPR**] Multi-oriented text detection with fully convolutional networks

 - [**2014TIP**] A Unified Framework for Multi-Oriented Text Detection and Recognition